MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 rules_xcodeproj uses
 [output groups](https://bazel.build/extending/rules#requesting_output_files)
-to "address" these correctly configured targets.
+to “address” these correctly configured targets.
 It uses a set of private output groups, but it also exposes some [public ones](#output-groups).

 To build these output groups with this API you would have to craft a call like